 - Using a slotted spoon, remove the tapioca pearls from the cold water and transfer them into the saucepan.

 - Bring the sugar syrup back to a boil.
-Cook the syrup a little longer IF it needs to be thickened more, and then remove the saucepan from the heat.
+Cook the syrup a little longer to thicken it.
+About 2 - 3 minutes.
+Cooking them further in the syrup will also turn the boba pearls completely translucent (if they weren't before).
+Then remove the saucepan from the heat.
 Transfer to a glass jar.

 - The boba pearls are best used while warm (since they harden as they cool down).